rburgosnavas/SKWEEK/README.md

 **WARNING:** This app makes loud, unpredictable digital audio noises.
 Keep your volume down when testing.
-I'm not responsible for blowned eardrums, speakers, headphones, nor for making your pets go crazy, or making babies cry.
+I'm not responsible for blowned eardrums, speakers, headphones, nor for making your pets go crazy or babies cry.

 ==Usage==
 * Type expression and press `play`; update expression and press `enter` on